PerytonSpace/tilly-sat/pico/README.md

 ## MPU6050

-The MPU6050 is an Interial-Measurement Unit (IMU), which can measure the acceleration and rotational velocity of the sensor.
+The MPU6050 is an Inertial-Measurement Unit (IMU), which can measure the acceleration and rotational velocity of the sensor.
 Some variants also include a magnetometer.
 The MPU6050 communicated over I2C or SPI, for this example we will use I2C.

 Library
 Adafruit MPU6050 Library